DamonHu/HDWindowLogger/README.md

 Project address: [https://github.com/DamonHu/HDWindowLogger] (https://github.com/DamonHu/HDWindowLogger)

-I am looking for an iOS and found a similar [HAMLogOutputWindow] (https://github.com/DaiYue/HAMLogOutputWindow).
-The source code is written by `textview`, but it cannot scroll queries and operations.
-At the same time, considering that the print network request output is still very large, for performance and subsequent expansion, so I rewrote one with `Tableview`.

 Display effect gif:

 ![](./ReadmeImage/demo.gif)

 In addition to displaying on the screen, you can set whether to automatically scroll the log for debugging, or you can share the output log to WeChat, twitter, etc. for offline viewing.
+At the same time, you can search for output content, handle it yourself, etc.

 ![](./ReadmeImage/2.png)